Skip to content

 We've made these changes to improve consistency and usability of the API and we've added some new features.
 Here's what you need to know to upgrade your Avo 3 application to Avo 4.

 Take these steps one by one in order to upgrade your app.
+You can follow it yourself or let your LLM do the heavy lifting:

 Depending on how you use Avo you might not need to do all the steps.